pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### How can I get the time of the first bar in the dataset?
 The following code will save the time of the dataset's first bar.
 We use the fact that when we declare a variable using the [``var``](https://www.tradingview.com/pine-script-docs/en/v4/language/Expressions_declarations_and_statements.html#variable-declaration) keyword, it is only initialized on the first bar.
-We use that here to save the value of the [time](https://www.tradingview.com/pine-script-reference/v4/#var_time), which returns the time in Unix format, i.e., the number of milliseconds that have elapsed since 00:00:00 UTC, 1 January 1970:
+We use that here to save the value of [time](https://www.tradingview.com/pine-script-reference/v4/#var_time), which returns the time in Unix format, i.e., the number of milliseconds that have elapsed since 00:00:00 UTC, 1 January 1970:

 ```js
 //@version=4